Testify (Rage Against the Machine song): Guitar and bass

 The song, like many Rage Against the Machine songs, is notable for Tom Morello's unorthodox use of his guitar to create unusual sounds, as well as his use of drop D (D-A-D-G-B-E) tuning.
 Morello plays the sweeping sound in the song's intro and verse using a mixture of effects and techniques.
 First, he sets a DigiTech Whammy pedal to harmonize a minor 7th above the note being played, and the delay pedal is set to a short, slap-back setting that almost sounds like reverb.
 Morello creates the sound by simply picking the open low D string and using his wah-wah pedal to slowly shift back & forth between the bass and treble frequencies.

 For the song's solo, Morello removes the lead from the jack of his guitar and taps it against the bridge, while manipulating his Whammy and wah pedals, creating a squealing noise; Morello sometimes uses this technique to improvise on songs live.
 During more recent live performances of the song, Morello sometimes claps the lead in his hands while manipulating his pedals for the solo.

-The bass in the song is also tuned to drop D, and Commerford plays the verse by simply sliding on the lower D string from the 12th fret to open string then back to the 12th fret.
+The bass in the song is also tuned to drop D, Commerford plays the verse by first sliding on the lower D string from the 12th fret to open string then repeating it again on the third bar, followed by a slide from open string to the 12th fret, then doing the 12th fret to open string slide again, followed by some syncopated muting and notes.
+For the chorus, Commerford plays the same riff as the guitar, while the bridge section before the guitar solo has a funk feel.